Third metatarsal bone

-As the four other metatarsals bones it can be divided into three parts; base, body and head.
+Like the four other metatarsal bones, it can be divided into three part: base, body and head.
 The base is the part closest to the ankle and the head is closest to the toes.
 The narrowed part in the middle is referred to as the body of the bone.
-The bone is somewhat flatten giving it two surfaces; the plantar (towards the sole of the foot) and the dorsal side (the area facing upwards while standing).
+The bone is somewhat flattened, giving it two surfaces: the plantar (towards the sole of the foot) and the dorsal side (the area facing upwards while standing).
 These surfaces are rough for the attachment of ligaments.
-The bone is curved longitudinally, so as to be concave below, slightly convex above.
+The bone is curved longitudinally, so as to be concave below, and slightly convex above.

 The base or posterior extremity is wedge-shaped.

 The third metatarsal bone articulates proximally, by means of a triangular smooth surface, with the third cuneiform; medially, by two facets, with the second metatarsal; and laterally, by a single facet, with the fourth metatarsal.
 This last facet is situated at the dorsal angle of the base.

 The head or anterior extremity articulates with the third proximal phalanx.